 Research Grant Scheme

-Up to $6000 is available to a journalism or media scholar at early or mid-career stage (up to 15 years post-PhD) to support a research project in the field of journalism studies.
+The JERAA Research Grant provides up to $6000 to a journalism or media scholar at early or mid-career stage (up to 15 years post-PhD) to support a journalism studies research project.

 NOTE: This research award constitutes external research funding.
 Given the relatively small size of the funds granted, the applicant should liaise with relevant personnel/sections within their University to ensure that only a small (if any) administration fee will be applied by the university to administer the grant.

 Who can apply?

 You may apply for the JERAA Research Grant if you:

 - are a member of the JERAA (you may join JERAA in order to apply);